Jovenstriker/chessEngine/README.md

 # chessEngine
 Building a chess convolutional neural network (CNN) to predict evaluation of a chess position.

-Data taken from lichess which elo > 2000.
+Data taken from lichess which elo > 2000 and random board states.

 ## chessBoardGenerator.ipynb